 Shasha Nakhai | Founder & Co-President

 Shasha is a Filipino-Iranian director and producer based in Toronto.
-She grew up in Port Harcourt, Nigeria before moving to Canada as an international student in 2003.
+She grew up in Port Harcourt, Nigeria and Bacolod City, Philippines, before moving to Canada in 2003.

-She is an alumna of TMU’s Journalism Program, TIFF’s Talent Accelerator, Berlinale’s EFM Toolbox, Hot Docs Accelerator, WIFT’s Ubisoft Toronto Producer Mentorship, the DOC Institute Breakthrough Program, and the Reel World Film Festival’s Emerging 20.
+She is an alumna of TMU’s Journalism Program, Berlinale’s EFM Toolbox, Banff Spark, the DOC Institute’s Breakthrough Program, Hot Docs Doc Accelerator, Hot Docs Incubator, WIFT’s Ubisoft Toronto Mentorship, the Reel Asian First Feature Lab, and TIFF’s Talent Accelerator.

 She is a member of the Director’s Guild of Canada (DGC) and the Academy of Canadian Cinema & Television (ACCT).